dlaub3/blog/programming/algorithms/common-algorithms.md

 description: "An overview of common search and sort algorithms"
 tags: ['algorithms', 'ecmascript']
 categories: ['engineering']
+toc: true

 ---

 Algorithms can be broken down into two major categories, searching algorithms and sorting algorithms.

-##### Common Sorting Algorithms:
+## Common Sorting Algorithms:

 [Visualgo](https://visualgo.net/en/sorting) provides visuals for learning algorithms.

+### Bubble Sort
-**Bubble Sort**: A bubble sort will pass through an array swapping larger and smaller values until no values are swapped.
+A bubble sort will pass through an array swapping larger and smaller values until no values are swapped.
 This may take multiple passes over the array.

 ```js
 function bubbleSort(array) {